seaweedfs/seaweedfs/weed/filer/arangodb/readme.md

 ## todo

-implement native TTL
+performance test

 ## thoughts

-should there be one collection per bucket? would make deleting a bucket instant as compared to fast
+should there be one collection per bucket? this would make deleting a bucket O(1) instead of O(n)

 ## comparison